Urban Ultralight

 In 2007, I designed my first “mobility product”, the world’s thinnest and lightest trifold wallet.
 My old bulky leather wallet would bang on my legs when I would ride my bicycle to the grocery store or transport my young sons.

 By 2012, the wallet was sold in over 100 REI stores in the travel section.
-However, by 2014, problems with manufacturing, distribution, and financing prevented the product from scaling to other chains led me to abandon retail in favor of 100% online sales.
+However, by 2014, problems with manufacturing, distribution, and financing prevented the product from scaling to other chains.
+This led me to abandon retail in favor of 100% online sales.

 In parallel, since 2001, I have pursued a field I call “ecological finance”.
-This is a difficult project, but by 2016, the world of finance started to shift in my direction.
-I can honestly say that I am an expert in safely financing any size project.
+This was a difficult project itself, but by 2016, the world of finance started to shift in my direction.
+I can honestly say that today I am an expert in safely financing any size project.

 In 2022, I was about to close Urban Ultralight, but my customers begged me to keep it open, so I solved the last big problems with manufacturing and distribution.
 Sales have increased organically since then, and the time seems right today to begin building a membership here on Make My Nut to help me fund my vision step by step.